tyzrex/NFA-DFA-Converter/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://chat.openai.com/chat/LICENSE.md) file for details.
+This project is licensed under the **WTFPL** License - see the [LICENSE.md](https://chat.openai.com/chat/LICENSE.md) file for details.